Western false front architecture

 Western false front architecture or false front commercial architecture is a type of commercial architecture used in the Old West of the United States.
 Often used on two-story buildings, the style includes a false front facade often hiding a gable roof.

-The goal for buildings in this style is to project an image of stability and success, while in fact a business owner may not have invested much in a building that might be temporary.
+The goal for buildings in this style is to project an image of stability and success.
 By emulating the rectangular profile of buildings in eastern North American cities, the style attempted to lend a more settled, urban feel to small frontier towns.

-Four defining characteristics have been suggested:
+Western false front architecture contains the following features: